chrisperez626/liri-node-app/README.md

 ## Important

-whatever the user puts in the command line for the value needs to be in an array.
+whatever the user puts in the command line for the value needs to be in a string.

+Also API keys for twitter and spotify are required as they are not included upon cloning.

 ## Conclusion